junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 ### Chap 2 (Chase)

-> Obiwan notices graffities for the first time, reports to Emperor, gets tasked to find who the artist is and arrest them, otherwise Dooku will personally come for them
+> Obi-Wan notices graffities for the first time, reports to Emperor, gets tasked to find who the artist is and arrest them, otherwise Dooku will personally come for them
 >
-> Obiwan runs into Anakin a second time, but doesn't arrest him (excuse: not enough proof)
+> Obi-Wan runs into Anakin a second time, but doesn't arrest him (excuse: not enough proof)

 The Lower Level isn't just one single level, or anything close to just a button on an elevator panel that is placed at the bottom of all the levels.